haskell-game/brainstorming/underlying-libs.md

   + It's part of the imagemagick suite, must be good
   + Apache license - I suppose this is good but I haven't read the details

+JuicyPixels

+* Pros
+  + 100% Haskell, so likely to Just Work(tm) anywhere GHC does
+  + Also saves images
+  + Appears to be actively developed
+  + BSD license
+* Cons
+  + Relatively limited API
+  + Only supports a handful of common image formats
+  + Relatively young library, not as time-tested as some of the C libs above

 GUI
 ===